House & Garden

 Each year, tens of thousands of visitors delight in the details of the historic Musser-McColm home, the calm setting of the historic Japanese Garden, and the variety of exhibitions presented in the Stanley Gallery.
 Learn more about the spaces that make up the Muscatine Art Center.

 Built with Georgian Revival elements, Henry W. Zeidler designed the Musser-McColm home, making use of pressed yellow brick and stone window sills and lintels.

 Following Laura’s death in 1964, Mary Musser Gilmore (Laura’s niece) and Mary Catherine Atkins McWhirter (Laura’s step-daughter), jointly offered the home to the City of Muscatine.
-The two established a trust to aid in the maintenance of the house.
 The property began operations as a municipal art gallery and museum in 1965.
 Since that time, the Muscatine Art Center has become a community icon.
 The property was listed on the National Register of Historic Places in 2017.